Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Managing_exits/File_exit_Start_here/Defining_file_exit_functions.md

 ---

-    title: Define  functions
+    title: "Define  functions"
-    linkTitle: Defining functions
+    linkTitle: "Defining functions"
     weight: 340

----
-This topic describes the functions in an exit task and the parameters involved.
+---This topic describes the functions in an exit task and the parameters involved.
 It is comprised of the following sections:

 - [Initialization